 Even though every bus can fit 3 bikes on their rack, it takes a bit of luck to find a driver who’s willing to take you and your bike.
 It’s a fact that it takes a while to load the bikes on the racks which can delay the buses, especially if you need more than one attempt to fix your bike on the rack.
 Plus the roads are narrow with a lot of traffic and according to the driver bike rack in use makes turning corners harder.
 All this causes many bus drivers to refuse your bike and you might end up having to wait for the next bus and try your luck there.

 And don’t even think about getting a Waiheke Island bus after dark.
 No bikes allowed on the racks of Waiheke bus company at night because they obstruct the headlights.
 Guess when I found out about this rule...I was in for a loooong ride in the dark.

-Cycling Waiheke Island is dangerous!
+Cycling Waiheke Island is dangerous for cyclists!